antiboredom/videogrep/README.md

 Videogrep
 =========

-Videogrep searches through dialog in video files (using .srt subtitle tracks) and makes supercuts based on what it finds.
+Videogrep searches through dialog in video files (using .srt subtitle tracks or pocketsphinx transcriptions) and makes supercuts based on what it finds.

 ##Requirements